Gaza gets machinery to equip its first Coca Cola plant

 Hindi estimated total investment would come to $20 million and hoped the factory would employ 360 Palestinians by 2016 and more at a later stage, a small but critical economic opportunity in a territory plagued by poverty and where war has destroyed or damaged tens of thousands of buildings.

-The plant would be the first to produce Coca Cola in Gaza, which already has a Pepsi plant.
+The plant would be the first to produce Coca Cola in Gaza, which already has a Pepsi plant (PEP.N).

 Israel’s approval of the plant, a plan for which was developed over the past two years, preceded a July-August war involving Israel and Hamas Islamists who dominate in Gaza, in which more than 2,100 Palestinians and 70 Israelis were killed.